Batman & Robin (film): Plot

-Batman, Robin, and the police arrive at Freeze's lair in response to his escape, discovering Nora preserved in a cryogenic chamber and that Freeze has developed a cure for the early stages of MacGregor's Syndrome.
-Freeze, Ivy, and Bane secretly arrive to recover Freeze's diamonds and Nora.
-Wanting Freeze for herself, Ivy unplugs Nora's chamber, steals the diamonds, and seduces Robin; escalating tensions between him and Batman.
-At Ivy's hideout, Ivy convinces Freeze that Batman has killed Nora.
-Freeze swears to freeze all of humanity in revenge, with Ivy planning to repopulate the earth using her mutant plants afterward.
+Batman, Robin, and the police arrive at Freeze's lair in response to his escape, discovering Nora preserved in a cryogenic chamber and that Freeze has developed a cure for the early stages of MacGregor's syndrome.
+The villains soon secretly arrive to recover Freeze's diamonds and Nora.
+Wanting Freeze for herself, Ivy cuts off the power to Nora's chamber, steals the diamonds, and seduces Robin, escalating tensions between him and Batman.
+At her hideout, Ivy convinces Freeze that Batman was responsible for her attempt at Nora's life and he then resolves to make humanity suffer for revenge, with Ivy plotting to repopulate Earth using her mutant plants afterward.
 Freeze and Bane commandeer Gotham Observatory and convert the new telescope into a giant freeze ray, while Ivy uses the Bat-Signal to contact Robin.
 Robin attempts to go after Ivy alone, but Batman convinces him not to fall for Ivy's seduction.
-Barbara discovers the Batcave, where an AI version of Alfred reveals he has made Barbara her own suit.
+Barbara discovers the Batcave, where an artificial intelligence version of Alfred reveals he has made a suit for Barbara.
 Barbara dons the suit and becomes Batgirl, arriving at Ivy's lair in time to help Batman and Robin subdue her.

-Freeze begins to encase Gotham in ice, and Batman, Robin, and Batgirl head to Gotham Observatory together to stop him.
+Freeze begins to freeze Gotham over whilst Batman, Robin, and Batgirl head to Gotham Observatory together to stop him.
 Batman defeats Freeze in combat, while Batgirl and Robin incapacitate Bane and thaw the city.
-Freeze accuses Batman of killing Nora, only to be shown a recording of Ivy admitting to the crime.
-Batman reveals that Nora is still alive and offers Freeze the chance to continue his research on MacGregor's Syndrome in exchange for his cure.
-Freeze accepts and returns to Arkham, where he is imprisoned in the same cell as Ivy, whom he promises to exact revenge on.
-Alfred receives the cure, and Bruce and Dick agree to let Barbara join them in fighting crime.
+Freeze accuses Batman of taking Nora's life, only to be shown a recording of Ivy admitting to the crime.
+Batman reveals that Nora survived and offers Freeze the chance to continue his research on MacGregor's syndrome in exchange for his cure.
+Freeze accepts and returns to Arkham, where he is imprisoned in the same cell as Ivy, upon whom he plans to make pay.
+Alfred is cured and Bruce and Dick agree to let Barbara join them in fighting crime.